 Types of secure fishing rights

-Our collection of step-by-step manuals provide guidance on the design of six commonly occurring types of secure fishing rights programs (See our Individually-Allocated, TURF and Cooperative pages for detailed definitions of the basic program types).
+Our collection of design manuals provide guidance on the design of six commonly occurring types of secure fishing rights programs (See our Individually-Allocated, TURF and Cooperative pages for detailed definitions of the basic program types).

 Key attributes of a secure fishing rights program

 There are seven key attributes of secure fishing rights programs, described by the SEASALT mnemonic in our Design Manuals.
 Although not all of these characteristics are required for a program to be successful, the more completely a program incorporates these traits, the more likely it will be to sustain a biologically healthy and economically profitable fishery.
 Our SEASALT Evaluation Tool can help you assess the presence or absence of these attributes in a fishery management system.
-Our Sustainable Fisheries Toolkit can help fishery managers, fishermen and other stakeholders design a secure fishing rights program tailored to your fishery's needs.
+Our Toolkit can help fishery managers, fishermen and other stakeholders design a secure fishing rights program tailored to your fishery's needs.